 Many high-achieving students end up taking both SAT Subject Tests and AP Tests during their time in high school.
 SAT Subject Tests are required for admission to most competitive colleges, and AP Tests and coursework are encouraged.
-In this article, I’ll give details on how these two types of tests compare to one another and whether it's a good idea to take AP Tests and SAT Subject Tests in the same topic areas.
+Is one more important than the other?
+In this article, I’ll give details on how these two types of tests compare to each another and whether it's a good idea to take AP Tests and SAT Subject Tests in the same topic areas.

 What's the Difference Between AP Tests and SAT Subject Tests?

 SAT Subject Tests are hour-long multiple-choice exams that are scored on a scale of 200 to 800.
 AP Tests consist of multiple choice and essay sections, last for several hours, and are scored on a scale of 1-5.